-4. Following the report to the police, the parents, the agent (if applicable), school and host family must be informed and requested to contact the Stephen Arnott (DSL and Incident Lead) without delay if the child or young person makes contact.
+4. Following the report to the police, the parents, the agent (if applicable), school and host family must be informed and requested to contact the Stephen Arnott (DSL and Incident Lead) or Kathy Arnott (DDSL) without delay if the child or young person makes contact.